pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/access-application/access-application.md

 * Access the Application through the Browser.
 * Explore the WebLogic Domain using WebLogic Remote Console.

-### Prerequisites

-* Access to noVNC Remote Desktop created in lab 1.
-* You should have a text editor.

 ## Task 1: Access the Application through the Browser